matsengrp/phip-flow/README.md

-# phippery-experiments
+# phip-flow

 This repo contains the code for the [PhIP-Seq](https://www.nature.com/articles/s41596-018-0025-6), analysis pipeline.
-Implimented in
+Implemented in
 [Nextflow](https://www.nextflow.io/docs/latest/channel.html).

 this pipeline requires
-(1) a csv sample metadata file specifying demultiplexed NGS fastq files for each sample, (2) a (possibly number of) csv peptide metadata file(s) specifying the oligo sequence for each peptide in the library prepared for Immuno-Precitation (IP).
+(1) a csv sample metadata file specifying demultiplexed NGS fastq files for each sample, (2) a (possibly number of) csv peptide metadata file(s) specifying the oligo sequence for each peptide in the library prepared for Immuno-Precipitation (IP).
-(3) Finally, the user provides a configuarion file in the form a [JSON]() file to specify file paths to metadata and sequencing files relative to the working directory of pipeline execution.
+(3) Finally, the user provides a configuration file in the form a [JSON]() file to specify file paths to metadata and sequencing files relative to the working directory of pipeline execution.
 We build the index reference and use
 [Bowtie]()
 for short read alignment samples to their respective peptide reference library.
-The pipeline then merges all alignemnt hit counts into a coherent counts matrix, _M_.
+The pipeline then merges all alignment hit counts into a coherent counts matrix, _M_.
 Concretely, If sample $j$ contains N aligned hits with peptide $i$, then

 _M_[i][j] = _N_